Discover the food scene and nightlife of Saigon on a Saigon food tour guided by XO Tours, Vietnam.

 It was too much and I wrote off Saigon as a big city that I would never enjoy visiting.
 But as I sometimes find when I travel more, I couldn’t have been more wrong with my initial prejudice against the city.

-Through my research I discovered XO Tours, a female-friendly company that offers various motorbike tours throughout the city and I was sold.
+Through my research, I discovered XO Tours Vietnam, a female-friendly company that offers various Vietnam motorbike tours throughout the city and I was sold!
 XO stands for Xe Om, which are motorbike taxis in Vietnam.
 So, it’s a cute acronym.

 The aspect that drew my eye about XO, when compared to the vast amount of motorbike tours in Saigon, was the fact that all of the motorbike drivers are female.
 I thought that was so cool – especially since I was planning a girly weekend with my friend.

 I made sure my friend was okay, and we apologized profusely to the two women in their beautiful sky blue Ao Dais for the change of plans.
-I waved goodbye to my friend while I zoomed off into the beating heart of the city.
+I waved goodbye to my friend while I zoomed off into the beating heart of the city and was filled with excitement as my XO foodie tour began.

-I was doing this alone now, but I was still excited for the new Vietnamese food I would try and the chance to see more of the local side of Saigon.
+I was doing this alone now, but I was still excited to enjoy this foodie tour of Vietnam.
+I couldn’t wait for the new Vietnamese food I would try and the chance to see more of the local side of Saigon.

 Instead of being a mess of frantic bodies and a busy city that gave me anxiety, I was looking at a city that seemed almost peaceful to me, especially coming from Bangkok.
 There was a method to the madness, I could easily see this time.